aMoss5150/Ellie-The-Etsy-Clone/frontend/readmeHub.md

 ## Mobile first design and responsiveness

-A large focus for this page was the app, grid display was the most powerful tool in this sense.
+A large focus for the appwas to implment a mobile first design, grid display was the most powerful tool in this sense.
 Grid was utilized at break points to allow changes to the outer level layout of components.
-If grid was my right hand man, then flex was the left for this project.
+If grid was my right hand man, then flex was the left for this project's layout.
 ## Local storage

 My reasoning behind using JS Local Storage for the cart storage was simple.
 This app is going to be used to help people find prices for their selected build.
 With this is mind, it is unreasonable to think that someone would have thousands of parts in their build breakdown.
 Knowing this, local storage is implemented as simply an array of product ids, with an O(n) complexity, the cart is then built and held in the Redux store, this instead holds all product objects and their full information, keeping local client side storage to a minimum.